yunjinli/TRASE/docs/train.md

   Space-separated iterations at which the training script saves the Gaussian model.
   #### --densify_until_iter
   Iteration where densification stops, ```15_000``` by default.
+  #### --contrastive_mode
+  Select different mode for contrastive learning.
+Default: soft (available modes: soft, all, hard)
+  #### --mask_black_bg
+  Configure to mask out loss on black background pixels.
+Only used in Technicolor dataset.

 </details>